 If you change your address, phone number, or email, or any other personal detail, you should change this on myUCLan immediately.
-If you have any difficulties accessing myUCLan, inform your Key Admin Contact so that the student records system can be updated.
-Failure to keep your details up-to-date may mean you do not receive important information about deadlines and results of exercises such as the annual Assessment of Progress Exercise.
+If you have any difficulties accessing myUCLan, inform help4reseacrhstudent@uclan.ac.uk so that the student records system can be updated.
+Failure to keep your details up-to-date may mean you may not receive important information about deadlines and results of exercises such as the annual Assessment of Progress Exercise.